KevinDahlberg/wp-bootstrap-freelance-theme/README.md

 # wp-bootstrap-freelance-theme
 Wordpress Theme Based on the Bootstrap Freelance Theme.
 This is my second attempt at creating a theme with Wordpress.
 This particular theme is more complicated, because it involves using bootstrap modals and displaying content over multiple columns.

+* Theme can be viewed in action at: http://www.kevindahlberg.com (6/5/2017)

 ## Setup

 Download .zip and install in your Wordpress theme dashboard